LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 can be done by bumping into a monster, a wall and a door, respectively.
 Few commands other than movement, 'g'etting an item from the floor, 'a'pplying an item and 'f'linging an item are necessary for casual play.
-Some are provided only as specialized versions of more general commands or as building blocks for more complex convenience commands, e.g., the autoexplore command (key `X`) could be defined by the player as a macro using `CTRL-?`, `:` and `V`.
+Some are provided only as specialized versions of the more general commands or as building blocks for more complex convenience macros, e.g., the autoexplore command (key `X`) could be defined by the player as a macro using `CTRL-?`, `:` and `V`.

 The following minimal command set lets you accomplish almost anything in the game, though not necessarily with the fewest number of keystrokes.
-The full list of commands can be seen in the in-game help.
+The full list of commands can be seen in the in-game help accessible from the Main Menu.

         keys            command
         <               ascend a level
         >               descend a level
         c               close door
         E               manage equipment of the leader
         g and ,         get items
         a               apply consumable
         f               fling projectile
         +               swerve the aiming line
         D               display player diary
         T               toggle suspect terrain display
         SHIFT-TAB       cycle among all party members
         ESC             cancel action, open Main Menu

 The only activity not possible with the commands above is the management of non-leader party members.
-The defaults should usually suffice, especially if your non-leader heroes can only melee or wait and none has found the equipment the enables opportunity fire.
+The defaults should usually suffice, especially if your non-leader heroes can only melee or wait and none have found the equipment that enables opportunity fire.
-However, If you need it, you can manually set the party tactics with `CTRL-T` and you can assign individual targets to party members using the aiming and targeting commands listed below.
+If there's a need, you can manually set party tactics with `CTRL-T` and you can assign individual targets to party members using the aiming and targeting commands listed below.

         keys            command
         KEYPAD_* and \  aim at an enemy
         KEYPAD_/ and |  cycle aiming styles
         +               swerve the aiming line
         -               unswerve the aiming line CTRL-?          set crosshair to the closest unknown spot CTRL-I          set crosshair to the closest item CTRL-{          set crosshair to the closest stairs up CTRL-}          set crosshair to the closest stairs down BACKSPACE       reset target/crosshair
         RET and INSERT  accept target/choice

 For ranged attacks, setting the crosshair or individual targets beforehand is not mandatory, because the crosshair is set automatically as soon as a monster comes into view and can still be adjusted while in the missile choice menu.
-However, if you want to assign persistent personal targets or just to inspect the dungeon map closely, you can enter the detailed aiming mode with the right mouse button or with the `*` keypad key that selects enemies or the `/` keypad key that marks a tile.
+However, if you want to assign persistent personal targets or just inspect the dungeon map closely, you can enter the detailed aiming mode with the right mouse button or with the `*` keypad key that selects enemies or the `/` keypad key that marks a tile.
 You can move the aiming crosshair with direction keys and assign a personal target to the leader with `RET`.
-The details of the shared crosshair position and of the personal target are described in the status lines, at the bottom of the screen.
+The details of the shared crosshair position and of the personal target are described in the status lines at the bottom of the screen.

 Commands for saving and exiting the current game, starting a new game, etc., are listed in the Main Menu, brought up by the `ESC` key.